-Becoming a Christian requires faith in Christ, which is accompanied by a conviction to follow Him.
+Becoming a Christian requires repentance from sin and faith in Christ, which is accompanied by a conviction to follow Him.
 Following Christ is only possible through constant communion with, and the empowering of, the Holy Spirit.

-People are separated from God their creator because of sin Isaiah 59:2, Romans 8:7-8, which at its heart is a rejection of God and His ways.
+People are separated from God their creator because of their sin Isaiah 59:2, Romans 8:7-8, which at its heart is a rejection of God and His ways.

 People cannot overcome this separation on their own merits.
 They cannot be good enough, or work their way to heaven.
-People have no ability to get to God on their own Romans 3:9-20, Ephesians 2:1-3.
+People have no desire or ability to get to God on their own Romans 3:9-20, Ephesians 2:1-3.
 It is God who graciously draws people to Himself John 6:44, Acts 13:48.

-Jesus Christ's death, burial, and resurrection provided a complete and full salvation for sinners, as He satisfied His Father's holy standard and dealt with the problem of sin.
-Jesus Christ therefore is the only Saviour and the only way sinners can receive God's forgiveness John 14:6, Acts 4:12, 1 Peter 2:24.
+Jesus Christ’s death, burial, and resurrection provide complete and full salvation for sinners, as He satisfied His Father’s holy standard, dealing with the problem of sin.
+Jesus Christ therefore is the only Saviour and the only way sinners can receive God’s forgiveness John 14:6, Acts 4:12, 1 Peter 2:24.

 People receive forgiveness of sins and eternal life through repentance and faith.
-To repent is to change one's mind about personal sin, seeing it as God sees it, replacing self-rule with the lordship of Christ Mark 1:14-18, 1 Thessalonians 1:8-10.
-Faith is placing one's belief and trust in Christ alone, and His finished work of the cross Romans 3:21-26, John 19:28-30.
+To repent is to feel remorse over and change one’s mind about personal sin, seeing it as God sees it, replacing self-rule with the Lordship of Christ.
+Mark 1:14-18, 1 Thessalonians 1:8-10.
+Faith is placing one’s belief and trust in Christ alone, and His finished atoning work on the cross Romans 3:21-26, John 19:28-30.

-The Bible teaches that all who understand the gospel and call upon the name of the Lord Jesus will be saved Romans 10:9-13.
+The Bible teaches that all who understand the gospel (as described above) and call upon the name of the Lord Jesus will be saved Romans 10:9-13.